Michaels is practically giving lighted holiday wreaths and garlands away

 How to choose the right wreath or garland

 It might seem effortless to shop for a wreath or garland, but there are a few key things to consider before buying them.
 You must consider the size of your door when buying a wreath and the length when buying a garland.
-If a wreath or garland is too large or long, it can look awkward and might not even fit.
+If a wreath or garland is too large or long, it can look awkward and might not even fit in the first place.
 You’ll also want to ensure a wreath is made with high-quality materials that will guarantee it lasts a long time.

 There are many wreath designs, but it’s a matter of preference as some are flashier than others or feature more ornaments, such as bells, bows, berries, pine cones or fake snow.
-Also, consider whether you want a pre-lit wreath, which can add a nice touch at night or in low light.
+Also, consider whether you want a pre-lit wreath, which can add a nice touch at night or in low-light environments.

 Best wreaths, garlands and other holiday décor